chickendinosaur/react-ui-numeric-input/README.md

-React numeric input textfield with no dependencies.
+React numeric input textfield.

+Built to be as a PureComponent and to be as customizable as possible without defaulting to inline styles.

 ---